techgnosis/tanzu-gitops/README.md

 * Lots of hardcoded references to `harbor.lab.home` need to be removed
 * Combine adoptopenjdk image and concourse-helper image
 * vSphere Storage manifest has a hardcoded reference to one of my datastores
+* Use kapp-controller instead of helm-operator
+* Switch from nginx to either Contour or a mesh
+* Switch to ytt instead of sd
+* Create more specific Concourse resources for spring-petclinic and mysql, instead of the whole tanzu-gitops repo